abderrahmaneMustapha/bubble-chat/README.md

 - **RTL Support**: supports right-to-left languages.
 - **Container-Presenter Pattern**: The architecture follows the Container-Presenter pattern, ensuring a clear separation of logic and presentation.

-Certainly!
-Here's a section you can add to your README to specify the requirements:

 ---

 ## Requirements